California Physical Elder Abuse Attorney Moves Fast to Protect Loved Ones

 The American Psychology Association estimates that for every elder abuse case reported, 23 go unreported.
 23!

-Also, as mentioned on our elder abuse overview page [link here], the U.S. government’s Center for Disease Control puts the number of reported cases at 500,000 per year.
+The U.S. government’s Center for Disease Control estimate there are 500,000 cases of reported elder abuse cases in the United States, each year.
 Don’t second guess yourself.
-Act now to confirm or dismiss any suspicions of physical harm to a vulnerable senior citizen.
+Act now to confirm or dismiss any suspicions of physical harm to a vulnerable elderly family member or friend that you love.

 Shockingly, 95% of elder abuse cases occur in residential home settings, not in nursing homes.
 Often, when a frail, financially- and physically-dependent senior moves in with family members, significant stress ensues.
 When that turns into slapping or the withholding of food, water and care, concerned family members and friends consider calling a San Diego elder abuse attorney.